hb9kns/gigof/README.md

 or something similarly simple: this must be published anyway, for prospective users to be able to submit applications.

+### everyday use

 #### submitting new user account requests

 This workflow is on the user side.
 Prospective users must know the sshd port and the host IP, so that they may log in as the `new` user described above.
 Then they may enter their desired user name (which is sanitized to be 4 to 8 characters long, only letters and numbers) and ssh public key material.
-If they do not provide any functional pubkey, login to the account will not be possible.
+If they do not provide functional pubkey(s), login to the account will *never be possible!*

 The `signup.sh` script has a builtin timeout of about 5 min, i.e an account request must be finished in that time, otherwise the process will abort.

-If successful, the signup process will report back to the user a submission ID number for later reference.
+If successful, the signup process will report back to the user a random submission ID number for later reference.
 Users may look up the status with help of that number by submitting it to the `status.cgi` script reachable through the gopher server on the gigof host.
 If the request is accepted and the account installed, they can connect to it with ssh and git push/pull to their repos.

 By default, one repository is installed, named `gopher.git` and located in the user's home directory, which is linked to the